-- Section 1: Corporations and Agencies.
-The Conference may carry on its ministry through 5 - subsidiary agencies, organizations, and institutions that may, where necessary and appropriate, 6 - function either as unincorporated or incorporated entities.
-Before the Conference forms any 7 - legal organization, it shall secure the approval of the Union Executive Committee (if applicable) 8 - and Division Committee (NADCOM).
-9 - Section 2: Constituency or Executive Committee Meetings of Subsidiaries.
-The Executive 10 - Committee meetings of the Conference's unincorporated subsidiaries and Board of Director 11 - meeting of the Conference's incorporated subsidiaries shall be held in conjunction with the 12 - regularly scheduled Constituency Meetings of the Conference or as provided by the Bylaws of 13 - the respective subsidiary entities.
-The election of the Board of Directors, Executive Committees, 14 - or management committees of the subsidiary entities will be in harmony with the statutory laws 15 - applicable to each such entity.
-16
+Section 1: Corporations and Agencies.
+The Conference may carry on its ministry through subsidiary agencies, organizations, and institutions that may, where necessary and appropriate, function either as unincorporated or incorporated entities.
+Before the Conference forms any legal organization, it shall secure the approval of the Union Executive Committee (if applicable)

+9 and Division Committee (NADCOM).

+Section 2: Constituency or Executive Committee Meetings of Subsidiaries.
+The Executive Committee meetings of the Conference's unincorporated subsidiaries and Board of Director meeting of the Conference's incorporated subsidiaries shall be held in conjunction with the regularly scheduled Constituency Meetings of the Conference or as provided by the Bylaws of the respective subsidiary entities.
+The election of the Board of Directors, Executive Committees, or management committees of the subsidiary entities will be in harmony with the statutory laws applicable to each such entity.

-ARTICLE XIV - ADMINISTRATION OF THE BOARD OF EDUCATION
+17 ARTICLE XIV - ADMINISTRATION OF THE BOARD OF EDUCATION

-- Section 1: Governing Bodies.
-The Conference Board of Education derives its authority from 18 - the Executive Committee.
-To ensure the effective and orderly operation of the schools within 19 - the Conference, the Board of Education delegates certain functions to the local school board.
-20 - The local school board works closely with the Board of Education and the Conference Office of 21 - Education.
-This ensures that the operation of each school is based on the policies and practices 22 - of the Board of Education and that all actions regarding school personnel are prudent and based 23 - on Christian ethics.
-The Board of Education shall have authority to oversee the specific 24 - operation of Conference schools, including the power to recommend the employment, discipline, 25 - and dismissal of employees within their jurisdiction.
-26 - Section 2: Operating Procedures.
-The Executive Committee shall approve working policies 27 - for the educational constituency, the Conference Board of Education, and the constitutions and 28 - bylaws for all schools PreK-12.
-These documents shall include a description of membership and 29 - the specific responsibilities for each group.
-These boards shall function within the approved 30 - policies of the NAD, the Union, and the Conference Executive Committee.
-31 - Section 3: Office of Education.
-An Office of Education shall carry out the day-to-day 32 - administrative and planning functions of the Conference PreK-12 educational program.
-33 - Section 4: Vice President for Education.
-The Office of Education shall be administered by a 34 - 35 Vice President for Education.
-This position shall have discretionary administrative authority in - matters pertaining to education and shall function as Secretary of the Board of Education under 36 - the direction of the Executive Committee.
-37 - Section 5: Associate Superintendent of Schools.
-The title "Associate Superintendent of 38 - Schools" shall be used to designate those individuals who may be elected to serve with the Vice 39
+Section 1: Governing Bodies.
+The Conference Board of Education derives its authority from 18 the Executive Committee.
+To ensure the effective and orderly operation of the schools within 19 the Conference, the Board of Education delegates certain functions to the local school board.
+20 The local school board works closely with the Board of Education and the Conference Office of 21 Education.
+This ensures that the operation of each school is based on the policies and practices 22 of the Board of Education and that all actions regarding school personnel are prudent and based 23 on Christian ethics.
+The Board of Education shall have authority to oversee the specific 24 operation of Conference schools, including the power to recommend the employment, discipline, 25 and dismissal of employees within their jurisdiction.
+26 Section 2: Operating Procedures.
+The Executive Committee shall approve working policies 27 for the educational constituency, the Conference Board of Education, and the constitutions and bylaws for all schools PreK-12.
+These documents shall include a description of membership and the amerific responsibilities for each group.
+These heards shall function within the oppressed the specific responsibilities for each group.
+These boards shall function within the approved policies of the NAD, the Union, and the Conference Executive Committee.

+Section 3: Office of Education.
+An Office of Education shall carry out the day-to-day administrative and planning functions of the Conference PreK-12 educational program.

+Section 4: Vice President for Education.
+The Office of Education shall be administered by a Vice President for Education.
+This position shall have discretionary administrative authority in matters pertaining to education and shall function as Secretary of the Board of Education under the direction of the Executive Committee.

+Section 5: Associate Superintendent of Schools.
+The title "Associate Superintendent of Schools" shall be used to designate those individuals who may be elected to serve with the Vice

-- 1 President for Education in carrying out the functions and responsibilities of the Office of - 2 Education.
+- President for Education in carrying out the functions and responsibilities of the Office of 1

+- 2 Education.

+- 3